WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/command-line-syntax.md

 [/tip]
 In these examples, all words and arguments are required.

-For additional information, see [Anatomy of a command](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#anatomy-of-a-command).
+For more information, see [Anatomy of a command](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#anatomy-of-a-command).

 ## Optional arguments